ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 **A**.
 Sudden termination of Python, R, and other software tools with only a "Killed" message is likely due to overuse of the memory.
-The "Killed" message is produced by the operating system when it decides to terminate a process that uses too much memory, where the memory limit is 96 GB/user (as of 2024-09-12).
+The "Killed" message is produced the shell, whenever the operating system terminates the process (by signaling `SIGKILL`).
+The operating system may decide to terminate any process that uses too much memory, where the memory limit is 96 GB/user (as of 2024-09-12).
 To confirm it was overuse of memory, type `echo "Exit code: $?"` _immediately_ after the process was terminated.
-If you get exit code 137, then you ran out of memory.
+If you get exit code 137, then it is likely that you ran out of memory.

 ### Cannot submit jobs